Pilot course in the Philippines

 200 hours of total flying-

-While the Indian Civil Aviation Regulations (CAR) detail the specific requirements for flight hours, a minimum of 200 total flying hours is necessary to obtain a Commercial Pilot License (CPL) in India.
+While the Indian Civil Aviation Regulations (CAR) detail the specific requirements for flight hours, a minimum of 200 total flying hours is necessary to obtain a Commercial Pilot License (CPL) in India while Philippines has 150 hrs. of requirement for CPL.
 This flight time typically involves a combination of training on single-engine aircraft like the Cessna 152 and Cessna 172, multi-engine aircraft, and various flight conditions including day and night flying, local and cross-country flying, and check rides.

 Now, let’s explore the step-by-step process of acquiring a CPL after obtaining a Class 2 or Class 1 medical certificate: